New for 2017

 - After photography stations, Models may take a meal break and then prepare for evening show.

-- During the evening show, each model will make a 1.5 minute stage presentation, after their artist reads a statement, then returns backstage.
+- During the evening show, each model will make a 1.5 minute stage presentation, then returns backstage.

 - At the end of the show, models make a final appearance on the catwalk, exiting via the stairs at the end of the catwalk.